PACTF/pactf/docs/host.md

 #### Problem Dependencies

 The `deps` dictionary field is used to enable a problem conditionally for competitors.
-It can optionally contain the `problems` field.
+It can optionally contain the `probs` field.
 This shall be a list of problem UUIDs relevant to determining whether the problem being loaded should be enabled for a competitor.
-If the `problems` field is not provided, all problems shall be considered relevant.
-The `deps` dictionary can optionally contain the `score` integer field.
+If the `probs` field is not provided, all problems shall be considered relevant.
+The `deps` dictionary can optionally contain the `threshold` integer field.
 Its value is the threshold that the sum of the scores of problems considered relevant should exceed.
-If `score` is not provided, it defaults to 1.
+If `threshold` is not provided, it defaults to 1.

   [usaco]: https://usaco.org/